 The vast majority of studies regarding the effectiveness of MPPs relies on simple metrics to quantify such measures and their intensity.
 Most commonly, macroprudential activity is tracked by translating any tightening (loosening) incident into an increase (decrease) of one point in the respective country index and cumulatively summing up over time (e.g. Shim et al., 2013; Ahnert et al., 2021; Alam et al., 2024).
 These approaches come with the detriment that only the extensive margin of MPPs is captured, neglecting the strength of these adjustments - their intensity.
 As an example, a decrease in the loan-to-value (LTV) ratio by ten percentage points is treated identically to a lowering by one percentage point.
 The index used in this paper, introduced in Eller et al. (2020b), represents another approach for integrating the intensity of measures into an encompassing macroprudential policy index (MPPI) for eleven EU member states in CESEE.3 By applying a set of different weighting rules for the various incorporated measures, differences in the intensity of the adjustments are reflected in the index.
+However, it should also be noted that by aggregating across MPPs that target different aspects of financial institutions, heterogeneities across instruments may be concealed.
+We explore this issue in Appendix F.1.
 This way changes in the macroprudential environment are captured more precisely, allowing for a more accurate investigation of the effects of MPPs.
 A detailed description of the construction of the index, the underlying datasets, as well as the included instruments and exact weighting rules can be found in Eller et al. (2020b).